 |Total Carbohydrate 121g||44%|

 |Dietary Fiber 25g||88%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Cuban black beans and rice are a healthy, high protein quick and easy vegetarian and vegan meal.
+Cuban black beans and rice is a healthy, high-protein, quick and easy vegetarian and vegan meal.
 Popular in the Caribbean and in Cuban cuisine, black beans and rice can also be a staple of your vegetarian diet.
-This is a basic, quick and easy vegetarian recipe for black beans and rice, spiced with peppers and hot sauce, but you can add any of your favorite seasonings to these Cuban black beans.
+Add any of your favorite seasonings to this basic vegetarian recipe for black beans and rice, spiced with peppers and hot sauce.

 - 1 tablespoon olive oil